 Unaware that her face had given her away, Hilda bent to give Ellie a kiss before sitting down.
-She exchanged pleasantries with Sister Patricia and the others at the table and accepted a cup of tea, but shuddered at the thought of food.
+She exchanged pleasantries with Sister Patricia and others at the table and accepted a cup of tea, but shuddered at the thought of food.
 That little man who had taken up residence inside her brain since the accident was now hammering away remorselessly, making her feel distinctly nauseous.
-Even so, she dredged up energy from somewhere to enable her to agree when Ellie asked if they could have a chat later on.
-Focusing more closely on the girl, she could see that she was looking very tired and rather lost, and needed her mind taking off whatever was troubling her.
-Hilda suggested she should bring her origami books and Vivien’s papers and they would see what they could achieve.
+Even so, she dredged up energy from somewhere to agree when Ellie asked if they could have a chat later on.
+Focusing closely on the girl, she could see she was very tired and looking rather lost.
+She needed distraction from whatever was troubling her.
+Hilda suggested she bring her origami books and Vivien’s papers and they would see what they could achieve.

 When Ellie turned up, her arms laden, she was accompanied by Polly and Patch, who scampered in and darted hither and yon.
-Hilda and the girl ensconced themselves at the little table by the window and the early morning sunshine poured in on them as they searched the books for a design to suit Ellie’s mood.
-Remembering how the butterflies had helped her own despair, Hilda steered the girl in that direction and soon the latter was cutting and folding, much to the delight of the cats, who pounced on the scraps that fell to the floor and *killed* them.
+Hilda and the girl ensconced themselves at the little table by the window, the early morning sunshine pouring in on them as they searched the books for a design to suit Ellie’s mood.
+Remembering how the butterflies had helped her own despair, Hilda steered the girl in that direction, and soon Ellie was cutting and folding, much to the delight of the cats, who pounced on the scraps falling to the floor and killed them.
 Before Hilda could draw breath, she came under fire from a barrage of questions about the school.

-At the sight of Mother Abbess and Sister Infirmarian walking through the door, Ellie’s face developed a resentful frown and she pursed her lips.
-Hilda immediately reached over and laid a hand on the girl’s arm, saying something in an undertone.
+At the sight of the Abbess and Sister Infirmarian walking through the door, Ellie’s face developed a resentful frown and she pursed her lips.
+Hilda immediately laid a hand on the girl’s arm, saying something in an undertone.
 For once, however, her words had no effect.
-Mother Abbess smiled grimly.
+Mother smiled grimly.
 She could guess why the girl was behaving in such a manner, but she would lay odds that Hilda would not let it pass unremarked.
 At some point during the day, Ellie would be made to understand the error of her ways!

 Three pairs of eyes watched, two with interest and one with indignation, as Ellie’s eyebrows drew together thunderously and she glared at the two intruders.
 Her sense of self-preservation stopped her passing any comment, but she tossed her scissors on the table and stood up abruptly.
 Without a word, she turned and stalked with outraged dignity to the door, where a soft voice stopped her dead in her tracks.

 “Ellie, don’t be angry.
-I’ll come and find you when we’ve finished, but I also have to be obedient while I’m here, and good manners dictate that I listen to what the Sisters have to say.
+I’ll come and find you when we’ve finished, but I, too, have to be obedient while I’m here, and good manners dictate that I listen to what the good Sisters have to say.
 Do you understand, chérie?”

 Ignoring the other two women completely, she walked from the room and closed the door with an audible click, almost trapping Patch as he scampered after his pal.

 “Oh dear!”
-Mother Abbess grinned.
-“We are not in good odour, Pauline.”
+Mother grinned.
+“We're not in good odour, Pauline.”

 “Nonsense!” fumed Sister Infirmarian.
 “What bad manners!
 How can you treat it so lightly?
 She mustn’t be allowed to monopolise Hilda like this!”

-“But she’s not a child,” snapped Sister Infirmarian.
-“She’s growing up, needs to be punished if she can’t learn self-control.”
+“But she’s not a child,” snapped the Infirmarian.
+“She’s growing up, and should be punished if she can’t learn self-control.”

-“Not so, Sister,” interrupted Hilda, and Mother Abbess listened with interest to the two women.
+“Not so, Sister,” interrupted Hilda softly, and Mother listened to them with interest.
 “No, she’s not a child, but she’s not an adult either, is she?
-She veers from one to the other wildly.
-They all do at that age, still need mothering yet also need the utmost respect for their opinions.
-Someone once told me that adolescents are consistent only in their very inconsistency.
-Even at sixteen, they are totally unpredictable and one has to be constantly on the alert.
-No wonder my hair is turning grey!
-Ellie is no different, and if you factor in her losses…”
+She veers wildly from one to the other.
+They all do at that age.
+They still need mothering, but also need the utmost respect paid to their opinions.
+Someone once told me adolescents are consistent only in their inconsistency.
+Even at sixteen, they're totally unpredictable and one has to be constantly alert.
+No wonder my hair's turning grey!
+Ellie's no different, and if you factor in her losses…”

 Even as these thoughts edged into the Abbess’s consciousness, she heard Hilda add, with a gentle, teasing laugh, “Children are angels really, you know, Sister.
 After all, do we not come into this world trailing clouds of glory, if we are to believe Wordsworth?”

-“What?” gasped an outraged Sister Infirmarian.
-“You can’t, after all your years as Headmistress, be so naïve as to believe that?”
+“What?” gasped an outraged Pauline.
+“You can’t, after all your years as Headmistress, be so naïve?”

-“Why not?” asked Hilda, her weary eyes full of mischief.
+“Why not?”
+Hilda's weary eyes were mischievous.
 “It’s just that our wings tend to shrink as we grow up, and disappear altogether as we get older.
-After all, I don’t see any at all lurking under your habit, nor even any lumps and bumps – and yet were you not once an angel of mercy on the wards?
+After all, I don’t see any lurking under your habit, nor even any lumps and bumps – yet were you not once an angel of mercy on the wards?
 So you must have had wings, once upon a time.”